tact-lang/docs-obsolete/tact-design.md

 ### Dependent types

-In tact it is need to support subset of dependent types, or rather dependent functions.
-It is flow from concept of compile-time functions, when return type is depend on the argument value.
-See following snippet:
+In Tact, it is needed to support a subset of dependent types or rather dependent functions.
+It flows from the concept of compile-time functions when the return type is dependent on the argument value.
+See the following snippet:

 ```
 fn id(T: Type) -> (fn(T) -> T) {